FuelLabs/sway-applications/airdrop/SPECIFICATION.md

 #### `claim_data()`

 1. Returns information of the user's interaction with the airdrop contract
-    1. Contains whether the user has claimed
+    1. If the user has claimed the airdrop
-    2. Contains the number of tokens the user claimed
+    2. Contains the amount of asset that a user has claimed

 #### `end_block()`